dasHildebrandt/dasHildebrandt/README.md

 <img src="inelastic_scattering_cut.jpg" width="550" height="250"/>

 I am a former physicist who switched from science to data analytics.
 In my repositories you will find a selection of projects from different topics.
+My prior work includes working with large scale scientific datasets in the fields of additive manufacturing, remote sensing and solid state physics.

 [<img src="linkedin_icon.png" alt="LinkedIn profile" width="25" height="25"/>](https://www.linkedin.com/in/patrick-nigel-hildebrandt-929a151a0/)